dovetail-genomics/capture/docs/source/fastq_to_bam.rst

 .. admonition:: Important!

-   Please note that an absolute path for the temp directory is required for ``pairtools sort``, e.g. path of the structure ~/ebs/temp/ or ./temp/ will not work, instead, something of this sort is needed /home/user/ebs/temp/
+   Please note that an absolute path for the temp directory is required for ``pairtools sort`` (e.g. path of the structure ~/ebs/temp/ or ./temp/ will not work, instead, something of this akin /home/user/ebs/temp/ is needed).

 .. _DUPs: